noahgrant/resourcerer/docs/collection.md

 where: Array<Model> (attrs: object)
 ```

-Returns a list of models matching the attribute values passed in.
-Like `.filter` but a shorthand that uses matching attribute values instead of a predicate function.
+Returns a list of models matching the data values passed in.
+Like `.filter` but a shorthand that uses matching data values instead of a predicate function.